[Updated on December 15, 2020 with the latest rates.]

 Stable Value Funds

 A Stable Value Fund is like a bond portfolio with an insurance contract.
 It’s guaranteed by the insurance company, not by the government.
-A stable value fund can offer both a stable principal and a higher yield than money market.
+A stable value fund can offer both a stable principal and a higher yield than a money market fund.
 However, unlike CDs, their yield isn’t guaranteed for a fixed term.
 It’s subject to periodic adjustments.

-Washington DC’s DC College Savings Plan offers a Principal Protected Portfolio backed by Ameritas Life Insurance.
-The crediting rate is 2.35% in the fourth quarter of 2018.
+Washington DC’s DC College Savings Plan offers a Principal Protected Portfolio backed by Ameritas Life Insurance Corp.
+The crediting rate is 2.3% in the fourth quarter of 2020.

-Colorado’s CollegeInvest Stable Value Plus plan is backed by Brighthouse Financial.
-The rate for 2019 is 2.49% net after fees.
+Colorado’s CollegeInvest Stable Value Plus plan is backed by Nationwide.
+The rate for the full year 2021 is 2.09% net after fees.

-Utah’s My529 Plan offers PIMCO Interest Income Fund as an choice under its Customized Static option.
-The yield shown on the fact sheet was 3.33% as of August 2018.
-The PIMCO fund has an advantage of investing in contracts from multiple insurance companies.
+Utah’s My529 Plan offers PIMCO Interest Income Fund as a choice under its Customized Static option.
+The yield shown on the fact sheet was 2.41% as of September 30, 2020.
+The PIMCO fund has the advantage of investing in contracts from multiple financial institutions.

 Moving 529 Plans